-As of 2019, the leading cause of death in the country is car accidents.
+As of 2023, one of the leading causes of death in the country is car accidents.
 No state had any exemptions from this determination, making each one dangerous for driving their cars.
 However, many states differ in what type of crashes were leading in their areas.
 Here are some car-related accidents that are most common in each state: side-impact, single-vehicle, multiple-vehicle, and head-on.
-Despite this, on the other hand, there are also similar causes to these fatal car accidents occurring.
+Despite this, on the other hand, there are also similar causes of these fatal car accidents occurring.
 Those reasons include speeding, intoxication, distracted driving, auto defects, and bad weather.

-The states with the lowest deaths per 100,000 people are generally located in the Northeast.
+The states with the lowest number of deaths per 100,000 people are often located in the Northeast and East Coast.
 The five states with the lowest death rates are:

 Again, the states with the lowest deaths per 100 million vehicle miles traveled are generally located in the Northeast.
 The five states with the lowest death rates per 100 million vehicle miles traveled are: